Empowering Agrifood System with Artificial Intelligence: A Survey of the Progress, Challenges and Opportunities

-They adopt various algorithms such as ANN, generalized linear model (GLM), gradient elevator, RF, and the EL methods that are included in an automatic machine learning (AutoML) platform. \cite{cheng2022estimation} employs multi-modal data fusion and four ML algorithms (partial least squares regression (PLSR), KNN, RF, and back-propagation neural network (BPNN)) to estimate field soil water content.
-They also discuss in depth the impact of various factors, such as soil depth, canopy coverage, and crop varieties, on the estimation results.
-Apart from using satellite images and UAV images, SAR images have also been widely used to estimate soil moisture in crop areas. \cite{chen2021estimating} collects quad polarization's RADARSAT-2 data and 240 sample plots in the study area to compare the performance of three advanced ML models (namely, SVM, RF, and gradient boosting regression tree (GBRT)) in estimating soil moisture.
+They adopt various algorithms such as artificial neural network (ANN), generalized linear model (GLM), gradient elevator, RF, and the EL methods that are included in an automatic machine learning (AutoML) platform.
+Cheng et al. \cite{cheng2022estimation} employs multi-modal data fusion and four ML algorithms (partial least squares regression (PLSR), KNN, RF, and back-propagation neural network (BPNN)) to estimate field soil water content.
+Apart from using satellite images and UAV images, SAR images have also been widely used to estimate soil moisture in crop areas.
+Chen et al. \cite{chen2021estimating} collects quad polarization's RADARSAT-2 data and 240 sample plots in the study area to compare the performance of three advanced ML models (namely, SVM, RF, and gradient boosting regression tree (GBRT)) in estimating soil moisture.
 Their results demonstrate that combining polarization decomposition parameters with ML and feature selection methods can effectively estimate soil moisture with high accuracy.
 This method is useful in monitoring soil moisture across the entire farmland during the growing season.